Indonesian teacher sentenced to death for raping 13 students

 But prosecutors, who had requested the death penalty and chemical castration, filed an appeal.

-"We accept the appeal of the prosecutors," read the judge's statement, published on Monday on the website of the High Court in Bandung, West Java province.
+"We accept the appeal of the prosecutors," read the judge's statement, published yesterday on the website of the High Court in Bandung, West Java province.

 "We hereby punish the defendant to a death sentence."